 5. Go out in nature

 For an instant mood refresh, walking in nature can make you feel good.
-They can ease us, helping us to be centered and think clearly.
+It can ease us, helping us to be centered and think clearly.

 Instead of getting glued to your screens, unplug from technology to connect with nature.
 It helps us to slow down and be present in the now.
 The Japanese call this ‘forest bathing’ or Shirin yoku.
 This is a simple self-care ritual that we can learn from the Japanese.